JW Filshill records strong financial results

 “The investment in the new facility and other projects throughout the period has taken the level of investment in the future of the business to £6.6million over the last two years and demonstrates the commitment and confidence we have in our future.”

-This success come off the back of a concerning time period for the independent convenience sector, something which Filshill pointed to as being a key concern for the firm.
+This success come off the back of a difficult time for the independent convenience sector, something which Filshill pointed to as being a key concern for the firm.

-Geddes pointed to the ongoing inflation and increase in the cost of living caused “uncertainty for the group, our staff, our customers and suppliers.”
+Geddes pointed to the ongoing inflation and increase in the cost of living that caused “uncertainty for the group, our staff, our customers and suppliers”.

 Geddes said: “To offset this, the group works hard to maintain strong partnership-based relationships with all suppliers and was again recently ranked number one by suppliers in an independent survey – Advantage Group Mirror Report – across our key competitors for the 14th consecutive year.”